-Why is my broadband slow?
+Why is your broadband slow?

-However, if you’re signed up to a plan with decent speeds and you’re still struggling, it might be down to things like:
+However, if you’re signed up to a plan with decent average speeds and you’re still struggling, it might be down to things like:

 - Your distance from the exchange, which can significantly alter the speeds you get.

 - Using WiFi, rather than connecting directly to the router.

 - The number of people in your household using devices connected to the internet at any one time.

 - Old equipment, for example your modem/router.

 The first thing to do if you’re unhappy with your broadband speed is to carry out a speed test.